 Charting WMI battery value as replacement for old 'BATTERY' option

-This topic contains 4 replies, has 2 voices, and was last updated by Ian 2 weeks, 4 days ago.
+- This topic has 4 replies, 2 voices, and was last updated 5 months, 4 weeks ago by Ian.

 Hi, I used to use the ‘BATTERY’ option with a chart to visually show the charge percentage of the laptop battery:

 BATTERY=active:1,interval:30,set:battery,display:%3: %1%,chart:bar linear 100 1 -10